 The WWE posted an official press release announcing the news which featured quotes from Sting.
 Here are some of the highlights.

-One of the most popular and revered competitors in ..click here to read more
+One ..click here to read more

 sting, WCW, WWE2K15